 - 1. All cable shall be installed free of kinks.
 A kink is defined as a violation of the manufacturer's specified Minimum Bend Radius for each type of cable.
 Cable shall not be formed into a condition that causes the outside sheath to wrinkle. - 2.
-Any cable to be placed through an electrical room or any other potentially hazardous conditional shall be placed in conduit. - 3.
-All cable will be secured to the backboard in such a manner as to allow cross connections to be made without crossing over any cables. - 4.
-All data outlets will have a minimum of eight (8) inches of cable stored at each drop after the cable has been terminated. - 5.
-All data cabling will have a service loop with a minimum of 5 feet of data cabling that will be placed on the MDF/IDF ladder rack. - 6.
+Any cable to be placed through an electrical room or any other potentially hazardous conditional shall be placed in conduit.

+- 3. All cable will be secured to the backboard in such a manner as to allow cross connections to be made without crossing over any cables. - 4.
+All data outlets will have a minimum of 12 inches of cable stored at each drop after the cable has been terminated.
+Cable shall not be stored in loops. - 5.
+All data cabling will have a service loop with a minimum of 10 feet of data cabling that will be placed on the MDF/IDF ladder rack. - 6.
 Where installation of conduit is not required, plenum cable will be used.
-Cables are not permitted to lie atop a lay-in ceiling or simply drape over pipe and ductwork; appropriate J-hook/supports or dressing will be used.

-- 7. All cabling in an open ceiling and/or open-plenum space will be ran in conduit or cable tray. - 8.
-Cable supports are to be anchored in accordance with TIA 569-C and NEC. - 9.
+Cables are not permitted to lie atop a lay-in ceiling or simply drape over pipe and ductwork; appropriate J-hook/supports or dressing will be used. - 7.
+All cabling in an open ceiling and/or open-plenum space will be ran in conduit or cable tray. - 8.
+Cable supports are to be anchored in accordance with TIA 569-D and NEC. - 9.
 Cable pulled in a cable tray with existing cable should not be pulled where stress would be applied to the existing cable. - 10.
 All cable is to be terminated at both ends, tested, labeled and ready to provide service to and within the building. - 11.
 Hook and loop tape is the only approved product for bundling cable.
-Tie-wraps will not be used bundle cable. - 12.
-Installation to meet or exceed ANSI/EIA/TIA 568-C and ANSI/EIA/TIA 569-C. UNLV Network Development and Engineering must approve completed installation.
+Tie-wraps shall not be used bundle cable. - 12.
+Installation to meet or exceed TIA 568.0-D and TIA 569-D. UNLV Network Development and Engineering must approve completed installation.